codenameyau/dotfiles/reference/bash-sheet.md

   .
 This tells Bash to skip looking for an alias, function or keyword by that name; and instead assume the command name is a builtin, or a program in `PATH`.
  * `coproc`: **Run a command or compound command as a co-process**.
   .
 Runs in bg, setting up pipes for communication.
 See http://wiki.bash-hackers.org/syntax/keywords/coproc for details.
- * `.` ''or'' `source`: **Makes Bash read the filename given as first argument and execute its contents in the current shell**.
+ * `.` "or" `source`: **Makes Bash read the filename given as first argument and execute its contents in the current shell**.
   .
 This is kind of like `include` in other languages.
 If more arguments are given than just a filename to `source`, those arguments are set as the positional parameters during the execution of the sourced code.
 If the filename to source has no slash in it, `PATH` is searched for it.
  * `exec`: **Run the command given as first argument and replace the current shell with it**.
   .
 Other arguments are passed to the command as its arguments.
-If no arguments are given to exec but you do specify ''Redirections'' on the exec command, the redirections will be applied to the current shell.
+If no arguments are given to exec but you do specify "Redirections" on the exec command, the redirections will be applied to the current shell.
  * `exit`: **End the execution of the current script**.
   .
 If an argument is given, it is the exit status of the current script (an integer between 0 and 255).
- * `logout`: **End the execution of a ''login'' shell**.
+ * `logout`: **End the execution of a "login" shell**.
- * `return`: **End the execution of the current ''function**''.
+ * `return`: **End the execution of the current "function**".
   .
 An exit status may be specified just like with the `exit` builtin.
  * `ulimit`: **Modify resource limitations of the current shell's process**.
   .
 These limits are inherited by child processes.

 === Jobs/Processes ===
  * `jobs`: **List the current shell's active jobs**.
- * `bg`: **Send the previous job ''(or job denoted by the given argument)'' to run in the background**.
+ * `bg`: **Send the previous job "(or job denoted by the given argument)" to run in the background**.
   .
 The shell continues to run while the job is running.
 The shell's input is handled by itself, not the job.
- * `fg`: **Send the previous job ''(or job denoted by the given argument)'' to run in the foreground**.
+ * `fg`: **Send the previous job "(or job denoted by the given argument)" to run in the foreground**.
   .
 The shell waits for the job to end and the job can receive the input from the shell.
  * `kill`: **Send a signal(3) to a process or job**.
   .
-As argument, give the process ID of the process or the ''jobspec'' of the job you want to send the signal to.
+As argument, give the process ID of the process or the "jobspec" of the job you want to send the signal to.
  * `trap`: **Handle a signal(3) sent to the current shell**.
   .
 The code that is in the first argument is executed whenever a signal is received denoted by any of the other arguments to `trap`.
- * `suspend`: **Stops the execution of the current shell until it receives a ''SIGCONT'' signal**.
+ * `suspend`: **Stops the execution of the current shell until it receives a "SIGCONT" signal**.
   .
-This is much like what happens when the shell receives a ''SIGSTOP'' signal.
+This is much like what happens when the shell receives a "SIGSTOP" signal.
  * `wait`: **Stops the execution of the current shell until active jobs have finished**.
   .
-In arguments, you can specify which jobs (by ''jobspec'') or processes (by ''PID'') to wait for.
+In arguments, you can specify which jobs (by "jobspec") or processes (by "PID") to wait for.

 === Conditionals And Loops ===
  * `break`: **Break out of the current loop**.
   .
 When more than one loop is active, break out the last one declared.
-When a ''number'' is given as argument to `break`, break out of ''number'' loops, starting with the last one declared.
+When a "number" is given as argument to `break`, break out of "number" loops, starting with the last one declared.
  * `continue`: **Skip the code that is left in the current loop** and start a new iteration of that loop.
   .
-Just like with `break`, a ''number'' may be given to skip out more loops.
+Just like with `break`, a "number" may be given to skip out more loops.

 === Script Arguments ===
- * `set`: **The `set` command normally sets various ''Shell options'', but can also set ''Positional parameters**''.
+ * `set`: **The `set` command normally sets various "Shell options", but can also set "Positional parameters**".
-  . ''Shell options'' are options that can be passed to the shell, such as `bash -x` or `bash -e`. `set` toggles shell options like this: `set -x`, `set +x`, `set -e`, ... ''Positional parameters'' are parameters that hold arguments that were passed to the script or shell, such as `bash myscript -foo /bar`. `set` assigns positional parameters like this: `set -- -foo /bar`.
+  .
+"Shell options" are options that can be passed to the shell, such as `bash -x` or `bash -e`. `set` toggles shell options like this: `set -x`, `set +x`, `set -e`, ...
+"Positional parameters" are parameters that hold arguments that were passed to the script or shell, such as `bash myscript -foo /bar`. `set` assigns positional parameters like this: `set -- -foo /bar`.
  * `shift`: **Moves all positional parameters' values one parameter back**.
   .
 This way, values that were in `$1` are discarted, values from `$2` go into `$1`, values from `$3` go into `$2`, and so on.
 You can specify an argument to shift which is an integer that specifies how many times to repeat this shift.
  * `getopts`: **Puts an option specified in the arguments in a variable**.